Slatebreaker/HazTurtleRC/README.md

 - All the commands specified above
 - `dig` will dig a 1x2 tunnel until told to stop, using blocks to build bridges if necessary.
 - `dig3x2` will dig a 3x2 tunnel until told to stop, using blocks to build if necessary.
 Due to having to rotate a lot, is substantially slower.
 - `stop` will stop any currently running task.
+(Note that any new command sent will also just overwrite the previously running command)